Sector9ine/redemption/README.md

 - "How do I start playing Redemption RSPS?"
 - "What gear should I use for boss fights?"

-## Environment Variables

-### Required for Railway:
-- `DISCORD_TOKEN` - Your Discord bot token
-- `OPENAI_API_KEY` - Your OpenAI API key

-### Local Development:
-Create a `.env` file with the same variables.

 ## Files Explained

 - `wiki_scraper.py` - Scrapes all wiki content
 - `discord_bot.py` - Main Discord bot with OpenAI integration
 - `requirements.txt` - Python dependencies
 - `Procfile` - Railway deployment configuration
-- `.gitignore` - Excludes sensitive files from Git
 - `README.md` - This file

-## Security Notes

-- ✅ Tokens are stored as environment variables
-- ✅ `.env` file is excluded from Git
-- ✅ No hardcoded secrets in the code
-- ✅ Safe for public GitHub repositories

-## Support

-If you run into issues:
-1. Check that environment variables are set correctly
-2. Verify your Discord bot has proper permissions
-3. Ensure your OpenAI API key is valid
-4. Check Railway logs for deployment issues